JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/ObsFunctionVelocity.rst

 ObsFunctionVelocity
 -----------------------------------------------------------------

-This obsFunction is designed to compute wind speed based on u(eastward_wind) and v(northward_wind) components of wind.
+This obsFunction is designed to compute wind speed based on u(windEastward) and v(windNorthward) components of wind.

 Required input parameters:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-eastward_wind
+windEastward
   zonel velocity, i.e. the component of the horizontal wind TOWARDS EAST

-northward_wind
+windNorthward
   meridional velocity, i.e. the component of the horizontal wind TOWARDS NORTH

 Example configuration: